Caterina Bosetti

-Caterina Chiara Bosetti (born 2 February 1994) is an Italian professional volleyball player who plays for VakıfBank Istanbul and the Italian national team.
+Caterina Chiara Bosetti (born 2 February 1994) is an Italian professional volleyball player who plays for Savino del Bene Scandicci and the Italian national team.
 She is an Olympic gold medallist.

 Personal life

 The daughter of Giuseppe Bosetti, former coach of Italy's volleyball female national team, and Franca Bardelli, who played 93 times for the latter, she was born at Tradate.
 Her sister Lucia Bosetti is also a volleyball player.

 Career

 In 2012, she competed at the Summer Olympics.

 Bosetti won the silver medal in the 2014 FIVB Club World Championship after her club lost 0-3 to the Russian Dinamo Kazan in the championship match.

 She played with her national team at the 2014 World Championship.
 There her team ended up in fourth place after losing 2-3 to Brazil the bronze medal match.
 She was selected to play the Italian League All-Star game in 2017.